 The bad news here is that the secret sauce doesn’t really exist, and if you want quality links that are going to move the needle on your rankings and make for a better, stronger website, you’re going to have to put in the graft along the way.

-That said though, there are a range of strategies you can deploy that are proven to attract high quality links quickly and easily, and we’re going to dive deep into one of them today.
+That said though, there is a range of strategies you can deploy that are proven to attract high-quality links quickly and easily, and we’re going to dive deep into one of them today.

 Testimonial link building can earn you links from some of the most respected, established, and authoritative sites in your niche, and when you know the exact step to follow to make it work for you, it can take less than ten minutes to secure your link.